MicrosoftDocs/ATADocs/ATPDocs/exclusions.md

 For example, a **DNS Reconnaissance** alert could be triggered by a security scanner that uses DNS as a scanning mechanism.
 Creating an exclusion helps Defender for Identity ignore such scanners and reduce false positives.

 > [!NOTE]
 > We recommend you to [Tune an alert](/microsoft-365/security/defender/investigate-alerts#tune-an-alert) instead of using exclusions.
+Alert tuning rules allow more granular conditions than exclusions, and allow you to review the alerts which were tuned.

 >[!NOTE]
 >Of the most common domains with [Suspicious communication over DNS](other-alerts.md#suspicious-communication-over-dns-external-id-2031) alerts opened on them, we observed the domains that customers most excluded from the alert.
 These domains are added to the exclusions list by default, but you have the option to easily remove them.